damaki/libkeccak/README.md

 * The Duplex construction
 * Hash functions based on the Sponge construction
 * eXtendable Output Functions (XOF) based on the Sponge construction
-* cSHAKE, KMAC, and TupleHash as specified in NIST SP 800-185 [4]
+* cSHAKE, KMAC, TupleHash, and ParallelHash as specified in NIST SP 800-185 [4]
 * KangarooTwelve as specified by the Keccak team [5]

 libkeccak also provides concrete implementations of the above constructions,